APCGitHub/Reso-Api-Explorer/README.md

     ```shell
     $ npm run prod //On Production
-    $ npm run dev  //On Development
+    $ npm run dev  //On Development, also starts a dev server
     ```